 Be sure to track and measure what marketing strategies you use.
 You need to know which strategies worked best for you so that you only repeat the ones that were the most effective.

 Your competitive advantage is something that helps you stand out among the competition in a way that interests your target market.
 It could be that you are the only massage therapist in your community that is also a personal trainer or specialist in lymphedema massage.
+Or it could be that you are a NCBTMB board certified massage therapist or have other advanced training.
 Or maybe you can offer a more personalized client experience than the local massage chain can.